sudo-project/sudo/README.LDAP.md

 There is no need to restart slapd when updating on-line configuration.

-For Netscape-derived LDAP servers such as SunONE, iPlanet or Fedora Directory, copy the schema.iPlanet file to the schema directory with the name 99sudo.ldif.
+For Netscape-derived LDAP servers such as SunONE, iPlanet, or Fedora Directory, copy the schema.iPlanet file to the schema directory with the name 99sudo.ldif.

 On Solaris, schemas are stored in /var/Sun/mps/slapd-\`hostname\`/config/schema/.